Son of Edwin Percy and Norah Hannam.

 reported that he and about 20 men of the battalion in addition to another 200 men of various units from the brigade, were

-holding positions in Wood Alley ( Author: Round Wood Alley) and here Captain Brown ably assisted by Lieutenant Leonard
+holding positions in Wood Alley ( Author:- Round Wood Alley) and here Captain Brown ably assisted by Lieutenant

-Seardison Robson of the 15th Royal Scots consolidated the position despite a number of counter-attacks by the enemy.
-For their
+Leonard Seardison Robson of the 15th Royal Scots consolidated the position despite a number of counter-attacks by the enemy.

 To the left of the Lincoln's, the 21st (Service) Battalion (2nd Tyneside